 The campsite of Verona is situated right next to the big palace, overlooking the city with a panoramic view, so it's indeed a tremendous place to end our cycling holiday, before the way goes back the same route, we've cycled, by train.
-By this means of transportation it can be done in about five and a half hours, and the next day we intend to drive back to Denmark by car, which has been parked in Munich for the time being.
+By this means of transportation it can be done in about five and a half hours, and the next day we intend to go back to Denmark by train.

 Travel to and from ...

 Train transport Odense-Munich for the three of us.
 Alexander goes by Flixbus.

 Commuter train transport (S7) from Siemenswerke station near Thalkirchen campsite via Munich central station (without interchange) to the station of Grosshelfendorf, southeast of Munich.
 E.g. departure from Siemenswerke at 10.33 am, arrival at Grosshelfendorf at 11.35 am.

 Train transport from Verona to Munich.
 Departure from Verona Porta Nuova at 3.01 pm, arrival at Munich central station at 8.26 pm via EC82 directly.
 Duration 5 hours 25 mins.

 After a night's sleep here we go home by train.

 Sources of information

 Beds4Cyclists, worth visiting and infrastructure